Hey — I bet you’ll nod in agreement with me when I say that counting your macros can be confusing and hard to figure out.

 One way I’ve done this in the past is to have the same breakfast, lunch and pre-workout meal.
 Then for dinner, I’ll rotate my meat and starch.
 Sometimes, it will be chicken and potatoes.
 Other nights it will be steak and rice.
 And sometimes, it’s ground beef and gnocchi.

-And to make it even easier on myself, I’ll batch cook 3-4 servings one night so I can have dinner meals pre-made for the next few nights.
+And to make it even easier for myself, I’ll batch cook 3-4 servings one night so I can have dinner meals pre-made for the next few nights.
 Here’s a recipe I use quite often: how to portion out a recipe for multiple meals.

 Commit To Planned Mealtimes